 Departing this tranquil place, we come to nearby Tabgha, site of the multiplication of the loaves and fishes (Mt 14:20) and explore the 4th-century church displaying Byzantine mosaics considered to be some of the best in the Holy Land.

 We enter Capernaum, the once fishing village of the first apostles Peter, Andrew, James & John which also became the hometown of Jesus and the scene of many of his miracles.
 Here we will explore the synagogue which dates back to the time of Jesus and see the site of St Peter’s home.

 Theme: Mountains of the Lord

-We begin our day at the foot of Mt Tabor before ascending by taxis up the narrow winding road leading to the majestic summit.
+We begin our day ascending by taxis up the narrow winding road leading to the majestic summit of Mt Tabor.
 Here Our Lord’s divinity shone forth in the Transfiguration (Mt 17:1-2).
-After our private Mass in this breathtaking setting we will better understand Peter’s words ‘Lord it is good for us to be here’.
+After our private Mass in this breathtaking setting, we will understand Peter’s words ‘Lord it is good for us to be here’.

 We then enjoy lunch in our hand-picked restaurant with spectacular views over the Mediterranean.

-We soon come to the House of Grace to hear the inspired story of a family committed to empowering the most marginalized members of the Haifa community.
+We soon come to the House of Grace to hear the inspired story of a family committed to empowering the most marginalised members of the Haifa community.

 Onwards to the crusader port of Caesarea Maritima, built by Herod the Great on the harbour from which Paul was taken to Rome.